2018 in aviation: May

-Air France-KLM's Board of Directors adopt a transitional management, with Anne-Marie Couderc as non-executive Chairman and a Management Committee composed of Frédéric Gagey, AF-KLM's CFO, serving as CEO and spokesperson, :fr:Franck Terner, Air France CEO, and Pieter Elbers, KLM CEO.
+Air France-KLM's board of directors adopt a transitional management, with Anne-Marie Couderc as non-executive Chairman and a management committee composed of Frédéric Gagey, AF-KLM's CFO,as CEO and spokesperson, :fr:Franck Terner, Air France CEO, and Pieter Elbers, KLM CEO.

 Subject to regulatory approval, Air France-KLM, Delta Air Lines and Virgin Atlantic agrees on their expanded joint venture on transatlantic flights; Air France-KLM will acquire 31% of Virgin Atlantic from Virgin Group for £220 million which will retain 20% and Chairmanship while Delta will retain its 49%.

 In the WTO dispute between Airbus and Boeing, the WTO concludes that the Airbus A380 and Airbus A350 received improper subsidies through repayable launch aids or low interest rates; Boeing claims victory but Airbus counters it is thin with 94% of the complaints rejected, and US tariffs could see retaliation from the EU.